Delivery options

 Overview

 The Avionics Technology program offers the student the knowledge and skills required to start a career as an aircraft maintenance engineer (AME) “E”.
-As an “E” licensed AME, you will be responsible for the servicing and repair of aircraft electrical and electronic systems.
-An “E” licensed aircraft maintenance engineer will maintain and repair the aircraft communication, navigation and data systems.
-The Avionic Technology program covers all the aspects of aircraft avionics systems used in general aviation, corporate, charter, transport category aircraft, and helicopters.
+As an “E” licensed AME, you will be responsible for servicing and repairing aircraft electrical and electronic systems.
+An “E” licensed aircraft maintenance engineer will maintain and repair the aircraft's communication, navigation and data systems.
+This program covers all the aspects of aircraft avionics systems used in general aviation, corporate, charter, transport category aircraft and helicopters.

-The program is four semesters in length with a break between semesters two and three.
+The program is four semesters long with a break between semesters two and three.
 All classes are scheduled at the Art Smith Aero Centre for Training and Technology, located at the Calgary International Airport.

 Is this the right fit for me?

-Most successful students spend approximately two hours each day doing homework and review, with additional study required to prepare for exams.
+Most successful students spend approximately two hours daily doing homework and reviewing, with additional study required to prepare for exams.

 The material is presented at a fairly rapid rate so, for the greatest level of success, students must be present and take responsibility for their learning experience.